tomrade/tomrade-site/docs/welm.md

 ## What is WELM

-WELM or "[Windows-Event-Log-Messages](https://github.com/nsacyber/Windows-Event-Log-Messages)" is a tool developed by NSAGOV (Snowdens ex) to dump some event/EVT data and strings from a Windows system.
+WELM or "[Windows-Event-Log-Messages](https://github.com/nsacyber/Windows-Event-Log-Messages)" is a tool developed by NSACYBER (Snowdens ex) to dump some event/EVT data and strings from a Windows system.
 This can then be used to enrich log and trace information in analysis platforms in order reconstruct event messages.

 > The Windows Event Log Messages (WELM) tool retrieves the definitions of Windows Event Log messages embedded in  binaries.
 The tool's output can be used to create an exhaustive list of event information for an operating system.